valbuild/val/README.md

 - **no** need for **code-gen** and extra build steps
 - **fast** since the content is literally hosted with the application
 - content is **always there** and can never fail (since it is not loaded from somewhere)
+- no need to worry about **caching** since content is not fetched from some DB or cloud service
 - no need to manage different **environments** with different versions of content
 - works out of the box with Vercel **preview links**
 - **resolve conflicts** like you normally resolve conflicts: **in git**